xc/dmbasedoc/readme.md

 3) Change digimkaer.config/ConnectionString to the right database connection
 4) Change digimaker.config/IgnoreDigimakerWebHandler/Path|Host , add site host or path into so these path/host will use MVC way not http handler(old digimaker way)
 5) site.json: config Host/Url, TemplatePath, RootMenuitemId, DefaultPageMenuitemId
+6) override.json: rename examplesite to you site identifier(site.json's key)
-6) Rename Views/ExampleSite to Views/\<TemplateFolder\>
+7) Rename Views/ExampleSite to Views/\<TemplateFolder\>
-7) Done.
+8) Done.
 Visit host/path.
+More will be on:
+- Configure override.json
-Customize templates based on your need.
+- Customize templates based on your need.

 API Reference
 ===========================